Regulator Performance Framework

 • Advice is consistent and, where appropriate, decisions are communicated in a manner than clearly articulates what is required to achieve compliance.

-BPEQ recognises the importance of educating its stakeholders to comply with the PE Act.
-BPEQ provides a range of products and services to deliver information on the PE Act, the Code of Practice for RPEQs and the registration process.
+The Board recognises the importance of educating its stakeholders to comply with the PE Act.
+The Board provides a range of products and services to deliver information on the PE Act, the Code of Practice for RPEQs and the registration process.

 • Prepared and published case notes and practice notes covering the prosecutions and disciplinary outcomes for a range of factual scenarios.

-• Produced an e-newsletter sent to 24,632 subscribers, which features updated and new case and practice notes, and articles covering elements of the PE Act, Code of Practice for RPEQs as well as information regarding prescriptive standards and professional engineering services.
+• Produced an e-newsletter sent to more than 35,000 subscribers, which features updated and new case and practice notes, and articles covering elements of the PE Act, code as well as information regarding professional engineering services and other topics of interest.

 • Exhibited and presented at industry events and conferences.
-Board members and staff attended and presented at 9 industry events and conferences, with a major focus on the mining industry.
+Board members and staff attended and presented at a wide variety of industry events and conferences, with a major focus on private industry.

 • Conducted free seminars on the PE Act, code, and RPEQ registration process with a wide range of stakeholders, including state and local government, universities, professional bodies, private industry, as well as the general community.

-• Policies concerning registration, compliance, investigation processes and other matters are available on BPEQ’s website.
+• Policies concerning registration, compliance, investigation processes and other matters are available on the Board’s website.

-• A compliments and complaints process is detailed on the BPEQ website.
-Stakeholders and members of the public are encouraged to provide feedback that will help BPEQ improve services.
+• A revised compliments and complaints process is detailed on the Board’s website.
+Stakeholders and members of the public are encouraged to provide feedback that will help the Board improve its services.

 4.